jeffbski/redux-logic/examples/async-fetch-vanilla/README.md

  - `src/rootLogic.js` - combines logic from all other parts of the app and defines the order they appear in the logic pipeline.
 Shows how you can structure large apps to easily combine logic.

- - `src/polls/logic.js` - the logic specific to the polls part of the app, this contains our async fetch logic
+ - `src/users/logic.js` - the logic specific to the users part of the app, this contains our async fetch logic

- - `src/polls/actions.js` - contains the action creators
+ - `src/users/actions.js` - contains the action creators

- - `src/polls/reducer.js` - contains a reducer which handles all the polls specific state.
-Also contains the polls related selectors.
+ - `src/users/reducer.js` - contains a reducer which handles all the users specific state.
+Also contains the users related selectors.
 By collocating the reducer and the selectors we only have to update this one file to change the shape of our reducer state.

- - `src/polls/component.js` - Polls React.js component for displaying the status, fetch + cancel buttons, and the list of polls
+ - `src/users/component.js` - Users React.js component for displaying the status, fetch + cancel buttons, and the list of users

- - `src/App.js` - App component which uses redux connect to provide the polls state and bound action handlers as props
+ - `src/App.js` - App component which uses redux connect to provide the users state and bound action handlers as props

- - `test/fetch-polls-logic.spec.js` - testing pollsFetch logic in isolation
+ - `test/fetch-users-logic.spec.js` - testing usersFetch logic in isolation

 ## Usage